Panic Disorder Treatment

-Promises Treatment Centers provides evidence-based treatment for panic disorder and other anxiety disorders.
-We use a blend of traditional, alternative and medical interventions to help clients manage their symptoms while addressing the underlying issues that may be contributing to their condition.
-Panic disorder treatment includes behavioral therapies that help clients address anxious thoughts and issues like past trauma and emotional pain.
-Our psychiatric team may also prescribe medication as clinically appropriate.
+Promises Treatment Centers provides treatment for panic disorder and other anxiety disorders.
+We use a blend of traditional, alternative and medical treatments to manage symptoms.
+We also address the underlying issues that may be contributing to their condition.
+Panic disorder treatment includes cognitive behavioral therapy and other behavioral therapies.
+The goal is to help clients address anxious thoughts and past trauma and emotional pain.
+Our psychiatric team may also prescribe medication as appropriate.

-Panic disorder is an anxiety disorder characterized by the repeated, unexpected occurrence of panic attacks.
-These attacks produce uncontrollable fear and other symptoms in situations that would not normally produce this type of reaction.
+Panic disorder is an anxiety disorder.
+It is characterized by the repeated, unexpected occurrence of panic attacks.
+These attacks produce uncontrollable fear and other symptoms.
+They occur in situations that would not normally produce this type of reaction.
+It is important to recognize when these become severe and seek proper treatments for panic attacks.

 Symptoms of Panic Disorder